uggedal/playbooks/README.md

 ### Groups

-The following groups are available:
+The following top level groups are available:

 * servers
+* laptops

+Various server roles can be enabled through these groups:

 * wsgiservers
 * httpservers
 * redisservers
 * postgresqlservers
-* laptops

 The `servers` and `laptops` groups are used to differentiate behavior within some roles: